 Chief Operating Officer

 Previously, Ellen provided financial services in both a staffing and consulting capacity to nonprofit organizations in San Francisco, Palo Alto, Sacramento, and the East Bay.
 She has also served as a national fiscal reviewer for Head Start.
-Ellen serves on several San Francisco nonprofit boards and holds a master’s degree in nonprofit administration from the University of San Francisco.
+Ellen has served on San Francisco nonprofit boards for the past 20 years and holds a master’s degree in nonprofit administration from the University of San Francisco, where she also served as an adjunct professor in the School of Management.

 Prior to joining Giffords Law Center, Lauren assisted the marketing and development teams at Jewish Family and Community Services East Bay.
 She previously spent nearly a decade as an educator and mentor, developing programs and generating resources for public high school students.
 Lauren graduated from UC Santa Cruz cum laude with a BA in community studies, where she focused on the intersection of public health with drug policy, the criminalization of youth of color, and the prison industrial complex.